 Sarah Goodman, MSW, RSW is a mother, a registered social worker, and a passionate supporter of mothers at all stages of their parenting journey.
-Sarah intimately understands that becoming a mother is hard.
+Sarah intimately understands the challenges of parenthood.
 From trying to conceive, to loss, to pregnancy and motherhood, there are many stressors that can make you feel alone and overwhelmed.
 As someone who became a mom during the COVID-19 pandemic and experienced loss prior, Sarah quickly understood the importance of support throughout the journey to motherhood.
 Sarah is passionate about providing quality support to women in their most vulnerable moments.
 At a time when so much is asked of you, Sarah’s goal is to help mothers feel validated, supported, and cared for.

 Sarah earned her Master of Social Work from Wurzweiler School of Social Work at Yeshiva University in 2015.
-She is a member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and the Ontario Association of Social Workers (OASW).
-Sarah has also completed advanced training through Postpartum Support International.
+She is a member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW), the Ontario Association of Social Workers (OASW), and is a Certified Perinatal Mental Health Professional through Postpartum Support International.